Optimal Wellness: The Top Nutrients That Most People Need To Supplement

 Vitamin D: It’s Involved In Everything

-Vitamin D is called the sunshine vitamin since we can make it when we’re exposed to sunlight.
-The problem is that many of us don’t get enough sun exposure.
-We can also get Vitamin D by eating certain foods.
-For details, read our Full Article on Vitamin D.
+Vitamin D is often called the sunshine vitamin because our bodies can make it when our skin is exposed to sunlight.
+The challenge is that many people do not get enough time in the sun, and foods naturally rich in Vitamin D are limited.
+You can learn more in our Full Article on Vitamin D.

 The Health Benefits of Vitamin D3

-• Bone Health: Vitamin D plays a vital role in calcium absorption, contributing to the strength and health of bones.
-This is critical for maintaining bone integrity and preventing conditions like osteoporosis.
+Bone Health: Vitamin D plays a vital role in calcium absorption, contributing to the strength and health of bones.
+This is critical for maintaining bone integrity and preventing conditions like osteoporosis. ~PMC3257679 ~PMID: 21872800

-• Immune System Support: Vitamin D3 supports the immune system by helping to fend off infections.
-This contributes to overall well-being and may reduce the incidence of common illnesses.
+Immune System Support: Vitamin D3 supports the immune system by helping to fend off infections.
+This contributes to overall well-being and may reduce the incidence of common illnesses. ~PMC9456003 ~PMC7551809

-• Mood and Mental Health Regulation: Research has linked Vitamin D3 to improved mood and mental health.
-It may be beneficial in managing mood disorders and enhancing overall emotional well-being.
+Mood and Mental Health Regulation: Research has linked Vitamin D3 to improved mood and mental health.
+It may be beneficial in managing mood disorders and enhancing overall emotional well-being. ~PMC6970300

-• Importance in Regions with Limited Sun Exposure: In areas with limited sunlight, it may be challenging to produce enough Vitamin D3 naturally.
-Supplements can be a valuable way to ensure adequate levels.
+Importance in Regions with Limited Sun Exposure: In areas with limited sunlight, it may be challenging to produce enough Vitamin D3 naturally.
+Supplements can be a valuable way to ensure adequate levels. ~PMID: 10692090

-• Considerations for Those with Darker Skin Tones: Individuals with darker skin tones may have difficulty producing sufficient Vitamin D3 due to the melanin in their skin.
-Monitoring levels and considering supplementation can be important.
+Considerations for Those with Darker Skin Tones: Individuals with darker skin tones may have difficulty producing sufficient Vitamin D3 due to the melanin in their skin.
+Monitoring levels and considering supplementation can be important. ~PMID: 16549493

 Your Vitamin D supplementation should be based on your lab value and many clinicians point out that the “normal range” minimum of 30 ng/ml is below the optimal range reported in research studies.
-Vitamin K is included in the product below to help make calcium deposit in bone, rather than in the blood vessels of the heart.
+Vitamin K2 is often included along with Vitamin D to help make calcium deposit in bone, rather than in the blood vessels of the heart.

 The Value Of Detailed Nutrient Testing